 An important aspect of motivating yourself to make art, that’s often overlooked, is separating your workspace from your living space.
 I feel this acutely as I write this post, stuck at home, as I am, during the lockdown.

 Beforehand, I could sit in a cafe and write, now I must sit on my boat deck and that’s much harder.
 I’m getting cabin fever.

 It’s so much easier to work away from where you live.
 I need to go ‘out’ to work, preferably with people to chat to, if not, then some activity at least.

 Solitude is one of the worst motivation killers.

 You really should read this: Is Being an Artist Lonely?
 Read The Truth

-Even an outhouse or shed converted into a studio is better than the spare room or dining table.
-You may not have company but at least you can get away from home.
+Even an outhouse or shed converted into a studio is better than a spare room or dining table.
+You may not have company but at least you can get away from home to a dedicated space..
 It’s easier to organize yourself if you can separate your workspace from your home life.

 5. Connect With People